Consteel/manual/docs/manual/1_0_general-description/1_1_installing-and-running-the-software.md

 <!-- wp:paragraph -->

-When you open a model from the cloud it is always downloaded to the local device into the folder: C:\\Users{username}\\AppData\\Local\\ConSteel\\CloudModels and kept synchronized.
+When you open a model from the cloud it is always downloaded to the local device into the folder: C:\\Users(username)\\AppData\\Local\\ConSteel\\CloudModels and kept synchronized.
 The amount of data bandwidth is set by your subscription's membership level and it will renew every month.

 <!-- /wp:paragraph -->